 In today’s hectic, consumeristic world, there is much we can learn from Berry’s commitment to simple living, good stewardship and value of nature.

-Today, in honor of the new film Look & See: Wendell Berry’s Kentucky, we’ve gathered some of his best pieces of wisdom:
+Today, in honor of his birthday, we’ve gathered some of his best pieces of wisdom:

 On Sacred Space

 “There are no unsacred places; there are only sacred places and desecrated places.”